 Still, despite all the technological progress, when hearing “employee communications,” the first associations are not necessarily positive.
 Many people associate the phrase with too many meetings, email chains, company newsletters, HR memos, complex intranets…

 Did you know that people tend to neglect or even avoid communication if it comes through a device or channel they don’t feel comfortable using?

-For a business, annoyance with internal communication channel can pose a serious problem for both, employee satisfactions and efficient running of key workflows.
+For a business, annoyance with internal communication channels can pose a serious problem for both, employee satisfaction and efficient running of key workflows.

 Gone are the times when we only worked on desktop computers and relied on email.
 Today, we are surrounded by tablets, smartphones, laptops, ultrabooks, notepads, smartwatches… technology that taught us not to expect but to require immediacy and comfort.

 Want to ensure that information gets to and is read by your employees in a timely manner?
 Why not let them communicate in a way that feels the most natural?

 For the Millenial generation that will make up 75% of the total workforce by 2025, that natural way of communication is chat.

 Indeed, many b2b oriented apps successfully tapped into the chat culture, creating a flexible solution that liberated internal comms from desktop…